 Science is studied throughout the school, in units of either a term or a half term.
-We believe we are not just teaching science, but teaching the children how to be scientists, and equipping them with the skills needed to work scientifically to a high standard.
+We believe we are not just teaching science, but teaching the children how to be scientists, and equipping them with the skills needed to work scientifically.

 We want children to enjoy being curious in their lessons.
 Whilst gaining a core knowledge of areas such as Light, Materials, and Living Things, children will be raising questions for investigation and testing their theories using five types of enquiry: observing changes over time, noticing patterns, grouping and classifying, fair and comparative testing, and conducting secondary research.
 The curriculum is further enriched by trips, including those to the Great Northern Museum and Kirkley Hall Zoo, whole school Scientific enquiries and an after-school Science club for Upper KS2 pupils.